arielherself/espresso/README.md

 <strong>Binyamin Netanyahu</strong>, Israel’s [prime minister](https://te.arielherself.xyz/middle-east-and-africa/2023/01/16/binyamin-netanyahu-rushes-to-take-on-israels-supreme-court), promised a “strong, swift and precise” response to a shooting near a synagogue in <strong>Jerusalem </strong>that killed seven people on Friday.
 The past few days have seen a series of lethal attacks.
 On Saturday a 13-year-old Palestinian boy shot and wounded two Israelis.
 And on Thursday Israeli troops killed nine Palestinians during a raid on Jenin refugee camp in the West Bank.

-Protests were held across <strong>America </strong>after the Memphis Police Department released videos showing officers fatally beating <strong>Tyre Nichols</strong>, an unarmed black man.
-Mr Nichols was repeatedly kicked and punched during a traffic stop on January 7th.
-He died from his injuries three days later.
-The five officers involved have been sacked and charged with second-degree murder.
+The <strong>Memphis Police Department</strong> disbanded its Scorpion unit after five of its officers were tied to the death of <strong>Tyre Nichols</strong>, an unarmed black man.
+The unit was a specialised group tasked with patrolling crime hotspots.
+Video footage showed Mr Nichols being beaten during a traffic stop on January 7th.
+He died three days later.
+The officers involved have been sacked and charged with second-degree murder.

 <strong>Petr Pavel</strong>, a retired general, won the second round of the <strong>Czech Republic’s</strong> presidential election, beating Andrej Babis, an oligarch and former prime minister.
 With nearly all ballots counted, Mr Pavel had more than 58% of the vote.
 The country’s [presidency](https://te.arielherself.xyz/europe/2023/01/17/the-next-czech-president-will-be-a-trumpish-oligarch-or-a-general) is a largely ceremonial position, but Mr Pavel has been a strong supporter of NATO and providing aid for Ukraine.